 Gaasbeek Castle

 There are special places and then there are even more special places.
 The Gaasbeek Castle sits high above the rolling green Pajottenland landscape.
 Each stone is testimony to history and getting there is an experience in itself.
+Did you know that you can see Rubens' will there?
 While you are there, remember to visit the large museum garden, a brilliant example of living cultural heritage.

 Saint Gertrude’s Chapel